What Is Data Security?

 • Accidental data exposure

-Not all data breaches are caused by a cyberattack.
-Sometimes it's the byproduct of human error or lack of awareness.
-In the day-to-day of office life, employees will inevitably share data and exchange access credentials.
+Not all data breaches are caused by cyberattacks.
+Sometimes, they’re byproducts of human error or lack of awareness.
+In day-to-day office life, employees will inevitably share data and exchange access credentials.
 Unfortunately, security might not be at the top of their priority list, and accidents can happen: data can end up on an unsecured server, and passwords can be stored in a publicly accessible sheet.
-And that's why cybersecurity training sessions are critical.
+That’s why cybersecurity training sessions are critical.
 Once employees grasp what's at stake and what to pay attention to, the risk of accidental data exposure can be drastically minimized.

 • Malware